AwkwardTurtle42/AwkwardTurtle42.github.io/Callings.markdown

 * **Office Assistant:** Whether due to accumulated knowledge or through some arcane rite, your Archive has awoken into a sentient, floating being.
 Casting spells still requires you to hold the Archive to read from it.
 * **Monster Manual:** Thoroughly examine a creature to record it as a Topic in your Archive.
 When you take the time to lecture from your notes, you and any who listen gain +1 armor against those creatures during the next combat, and can easily identify weaknesses.
 * **Psychometry:** You can read an object’s history just by touching it.
 When you handle an object you can sense events that have happened to it.
 Emotionally charged and recent events take precedence, but with careful study you may ask specific questions.
 * **Leap of Logic:** Your years of study have developed into a startlingly accurate intuition.
-When you closely examine a situation (or person), you may ask the GM a single yes or no question about it (or them).
+The first time you encounter a situation (or person), you may ask the GM a single yes or no question about it (or them).

 ## Artificer